SCOTLAND | Edinburgh: The Two Towns

 ‘Emerging from either of the stations, you find yourself standing with To-day and Yesterday on the broad pavement of the present, looking up at a panorama of the past’

-Over eighty years later, nothing has changed as you emerge into the modern commercial hustle and bustle of Princes Street from Waverley railway station.
+Over eighty years later, that description still rings true as you emerge into the modern commercial hustle and bustle of Princes Street from Waverley railway station.
 The Christmas market (complete with a big wheel and the whirling ‘Star Flyer’ ride) which takes place from late November through to new Year, also brings in the crowds to what is an already impressive high street.

 Above the city sits the old town, Royal Mile and Edinburgh castle – a reminder of Edinburgh’s history and turbulent past.
 In 1745, the Jacobites under the leadership of Bonnie Prince Charlie captured Edinburgh but failed to take the castle, which continued to take pot-shots at any passing Jacobite rebel that came into range during the entire time that Edinburgh was under Jacobite rule.